demondragong/gael.com/content/sections/about/about.md

 imageAlt: "Gaël de Mondragon, freelance web developer"
 ---

-My name is Gaël.
+My name is Gaël de Mondragon.
 I'm a former product manager who was eager to create things.
 So I learned to code.

 As a web developer, I love to experiment with different technologies.
 I've got solid front-end development foundations —that means HTML, CSS and JavaScript if you're no too tech-savvy— but I've also played a lot with frameworks and libraries such as Django, React and its ecosystem.